Lex-DRL/Navetsea-S3-AWPI/README.md

 ## Contributing
 If you can contribute to the archive, feel free to fork the repo and create a pull request with your additions.

-If you have a missing mod version on hand, but are very unfamiliar with git or GitHub (and don't want to dig into it), you can help, too.
+**OR**, if you have a missing mod version on hand, but are very unfamiliar with git or GitHub (and don't want to dig into it), you can help, too.
 Just [create a new issue](../../issues) and attach a file there.

 Let's restore the archive together!